Emergency Management Plan

 Category II incidents require immediate notification of the IMT.
 Initial response to the incident will be through established procedures and ongoing direction will be coordinated by the IMT through an Incident Action Plan.

-The IMT will notify the Emergency Policy Group in a timely manner regarding the nature and severity of the incident, actions being taken, and any anticipated consequences.
+The IMT will notify the Director in a timely manner regarding the nature and severity of the incident, actions being taken, and any anticipated consequences.

 Category III - A disaster with severe impact on the MBL and/or the surrounding community.